ibaraness/ib-auto-form-bs/projects/ib-auto-form-bs/README.md

 ## description
 This library basically let you create a dynamic form component using bootstrap from controls (Like registration etc.) <br/>
-Currently as it is, it supports 4 types of form controls:
+Currently as it is, it supports 6 types of form controls:
 * Text input (text, password, email etc.)
-* Select
+* Select (Also multi select)
 * Radio
 * Checkbox
+* Textarea
+* File

 With that being said, it can support any type of control from any other package (Like Angular materials) using customization tools.
 Forms are being created using a JavaScript Object or a JSON file which contains instructions for the form builder.
 Different forms for different users can be created on the fly.